AndiDittrich/NodeMCU-Tool/README.md

 ### via NPM (Node.js Package Manager) ###

 It's recommended to install nodemcu-tool as [global package](https://docs.npmjs.com/getting-started/installing-npm-packages-globally).
+NPM will register the binary automatically in your path - it will be directly available on the command line.

 ```shell
 $ npm install nodemcu-tool -g